10/3/14 Update: Menu updated.

-Discount: Flame Tree Barbecue accepts the Tables in Wonderland Card for a 20% discount and does not tack on an 18% gratuity.
+Discount: Accepts the Tables in Wonderland card for a 20% discount and does not tack on an 18% gratuity.

 Unique Items: The menu is not necessarily unique, but the food is uniquely better than just about every other quick service on property.

-- Flame Tree’s barbecue is the best Disney has to offer.
+- Barbecue is the best Disney has to offer.
 Fresher, smokier, and more meaty than you’ll find at Fairfax Fare or Cosmic Ray’s Starlight Cafe.

 - The Baked Chicken Drumstick is a nice, unique choice for kids.

 - Two can easily share a hearty entree and the fruit plate for a healthier meal.

 - Vast outdoor seating with a beautiful view of the gardens or Expedition Everest across the water.

 - Service is friendly and surprisingly fast considering preparation is a little more complicated.

 - Birds descend on the outdoor-only seating area like a clip out of Alfred Hitchcock’s “The Birds.”
 Seriously, there are birds everywhere, especially if there are (and there will be) people feeding them.
 Have someone watch the food if another is headed for condiments.